THE PRICE OF CLIMATE CHANGE IS HIGH - Who Pays?

 We still have a very long way to go, and much work ahead to be able to recalibrate and address these very significant global challenges.

-About the Author: Ms. Nadira Haniff has over the years focused keenly on Finance & Capital Development for Projects that improve the quality of life of Humanity.
-With a relentless passion for Social equality, eradicating Food Insecurity, and overall socio-economic upliftment of communities, Ms. Haniff bears the torch and collaborates with the movers and shakers of the World to solve the pressing challenges of Climate Change and other major crises.
+About the Authors: Ms. Nadira Haniff is an Entrepreneur and Business Strategist with a keen focus on Finance & Capital Development for Projects and Initiatives which improve Humanity's quality of life.
+With a relentless passion for Social equality, eradicating Food Insecurity, and overall Socio-Economic upliftment of communities, Ms. Haniff bears the torch, collaborating with the movers and shakers of the World to shine the light on Climate change and other global crises.
+Ms. Beverley MacNaughton is CEO of operations at GreenWorld Enterprises Inc. and is passionate about business growth and expansion without further destruction to our Planet.

 Very informative..
 The problem of climate control is getting worsen day by day.. we all need to take some measures to control it and make our world more beautiful..